Medically Advanced Care for Comprehensive Neurological Conditions

 With a grant from The Michael J. Fox Foundation for Parkinson's Research, our schools of Medicine and Engineering are advancing care for Parkinson’s disease.
 Our teams are testing a new diagnostic tool for Parkinson’s disease using an infrared eye scanning device that could detect the condition up to 10 years before symptoms appear.

-VCU Medical Center is the only Level 1 trauma center in the region, providing a very high level of expertise for comprehensive neurological conditions affecting adults and children.
+VCU Medical Center is the only comprehensive Level I adult, pediatric and burn trauma center in the region, providing a very high level of expertise for comprehensive neurological conditions affecting adults and children.
 This means that primary or acute care providers send or refer patients to VCU Medical Center for a more advanced level of care.
 As a leader in trauma care, our specialists are able to provide total care for every aspect of injury.

 Pediatric Neurology Excellence at Children’s Hospital of Richmond at VCU